soujanyanmbri/symmetrical-bassoon/README.md

         dis += log(probability)
     return dis
 ```
-Initial check has been done to get rid of numpy errors (inverse of scalar quantities) when the data is has the dimension 1 (single feature), other errors can also be avoided with above conditions.
+Initial check has been done to get rid of numpy errors (inverse of scalar quantities) when the data has the dimension 1 (single feature), other errors can also be avoided with above conditions.

 Other variables should also be initialised along with the data